felixbade/minecraft-telegram-gateway/README.md

 - Set the privacy mode of your new bot to Disabled.
 Otherwise the bot will not be able to see messages in the group chat.

 ### Configuring this plugin
-- Copy–paste the HTTP API access token from BotFather to `config.yml` (more info below).
+- Copy–paste the HTTP API access token from BotFather to `config.yml`.
 - Reload the Minecraft server.
 - If you have set up everything, the bot should shout the chat id to the Telegram group.
 - Put the chat id to `config.yml`.